DubsterDev/MicroMonkey/CONTRIBUTING.md

 ## Running MicroMonkey locally

-After cloning the GitHub repository, you can run `npm run install` to make sure all the dependecies are installed.
+After cloning the GitHub repository, `cd` to `web`, and then you can run `npm run install` to make sure all the dependecies are installed.

 Once all the dependecies are installed, you can start the development server at any time with the command `npm run dev`.